keiran-rowell/keiran-rowell.github.io/_posts/2025-11-05-aniline-and-the-german-chemical-industry.md

 *Photo credit: James St. John.
 [Flickr](https://www.flickr.com/photos/47445767@N05/50656174972/) [CC BY 2.0]* {:.figcaption}

-> Content notice: This post discusses the early dye companies of industrialised pre-WWI Germany that were at one point put to horrific wartime use.
-A chemically relevant excerpt about their WWII use is taken from a book that was famously denied a Pulitzer prize due to content deemed obscene and literarily indefensible, and undermines human dignity.
+> Content notice: this post discusses the early dye companies of industrialised pre-WWI Germany that were at one point put to horrific wartime use.
+World War II is alluded to in a literary work that was famously denied a Pulitzer prize in part because of its confronting content, including sections I find indefensible.

 *In this post I'm aiming to give a broad-brush overview of how the near-infinite array of colours we see in textiles today were wrought from some of the most murky carbon substances known.
 This post will focus on* <span style="color:rebeccapurple">purple</span> (specifically, <span style="color:#8D029B">mauveine</span>) *but will meander through the history and chemistry of the blue hues.*